verrazzano/docs/content/en/docs/operations/_index.md

       rancherUrl: https://rancher.default.11.22.33.44.nip.io
 ```

-If you have `jq` installed, you can use the following command to get the instance URLs more directly:
+If you have `jq` installed, then you can use the following command to get the instance URLs more directly:

 `$ kubectl get vz -o jsonpath="{.items[].status.instance}" | jq .`